-Having accounted for jets, turboprops, and helicopters, the remaining operations can be attributed to piston aircraft.
-However, there are no definitive data sources that differentiate between single engine and multi engine piston aircraft operations.
-So as a planning estimate, the remaining unclassified operations were split according to the ratio of single-engine piston to multi-engine piston aircraft based at Aurora State Airport (96.6% SEP/3.4% MEP).
+Having accounted for jets, turboprops, and helicopters, the remaining operations can be attributed to piston air However, there are no definitive data sources that differentiate between single engine and multi engine pists aircraft operations.
+So as a planning estimate, the remaining unclassified operations were split according to ratio of single-engine piston to multi-engine piston aircraft based at Aurora State Airport (96.6% SEP/3.